Frequently asked questions

 How does rehabilitation therapy work?

-Montello Care Center offers both inpatient and outpatient therapy.
-Physical, occupational and speech therapies are available.
+We offer both outpatient and short-term inpatient rehab therapy.
+Physical, occupational and speech therapies as well as other modalities are available.
 Many patients use physical therapy prior to surgery, or to help with post-surgery recovery.
-Ther-apy often occurs after a hospital stay, like after knee or hip surgery.
-Therapists help patients regain strength, increase movement, reduce pain, and gain overall improved health prior to returning home.
+Therapy often occurs after a hospital stay, like after knee or hip surgery or following injury, accident or illness.

 What is transitional care?